Our Holiday Budget Planner Will Help You Play Santa Without Going Broke

 If you don’t already have a monthly budget, stop what you’re doing and read these tips for how to make a budget that actually works.

-Subtract your regular expenses from your projected income to figure out how much money you have in your budget for the holidays.
+Subtract your regular expenses — like rent or your mortgage, utility bills, groceries and gas — from your projected income to figure out how much money you have in your budget for the holidays.

 Now it’s time to figure out how to get your holiday expenses to fit within your budget.

-Start by adding up your expected holiday expenses, excluding gifts.
+Start by estimating your expected holiday expenses by category, excluding gifts.
 Some expense that might be on your list: